Museumkaart - Museum Card Annual Pass

-All the above museums give standard free entry with the Museumkaart although note that the Nieuwe Kerk (New Church) and Rembrandt House often require a supplement during special exhibitions.
+All the above museums give standard free entry with the Museumkaart although note that the Nieuwe Kerk (New Church), Hermitage, Rembrandt House and Stedelijk often require a small supplement during special exhibitions.

 Which other museums in Amsterdam offer free entry with the Museumkaart?

 Ambassade van de Vrije Geest (Embassy of the Free Mind)

 De Appel Arts Centre

 EYE Film Museum